goeiebook/creativelab/README.md

 Idempotent.
 So clever.
 A shoo-in for sure.

 A day elapses.
 Then another.
 My ego wanes.
 I revisit my application, and discover that [it's broken](https://www.creativelab5.com/s/puukkz).
 The animation doesn't play as planned.
 The dev console shows an error.
-This is disappointing.
-I feel embarassed.
-I search twitter and find the account of one of the designers.
-[I tweet to him](https://twitter.com/Andrew_Herzog/status/708081805103144960).
-He responds.
+This is embarassing.
+I use twitter [to message](https://twitter.com/Andrew_Herzog/status/708081805103144960) one of the designers.
+A response arrives.

 ![the response][tweet]

 Is that sarcasm?
+I'm not socially adept.
 This is confusing.
-I'm not socially adept.
 But then something unanticipated happens: profile views.
 Dozens of them.
-Twitter analytics stated my profile views were up by 1000%.
+Twitter analytics measures an increase of 1000%.

 ---